djek-sweng/blog-quartz-cronjob-scheduling-aspnet-core/README.md

 Almost every application needs them, services that perform certain background tasks.
 These services must operate independently, cyclically and detached from the main functionality of the application.
 A common approach to solving this task is provided by [cron jobs](https://en.wikipedia.org/wiki/Cron), which are known from [UNIX](https://en.wikipedia.org/wiki/Unix) or unixoid operating systems.
 The jobs are invoked centrally by a [scheduler](https://en.wikipedia.org/wiki/Job_scheduler).

-[Quartz.NET](https://www.quartz-scheduler.net/) is a proven, open source and well documented job scheduling framework that can be used in a wide variety of applications.
+[Quartz.NET](https://www.quartz-scheduler.net/) is a proven, open source and well documented job scheduling framework for .NET that can be used in a wide variety of applications.

 This blog post shows you how to integrate Quartz.NET (Quartz for short) into your [ASP.NET Core](https://learn.microsoft.com/en-US/aspnet/core/) WebApi.
 In a proof of concept application, you will test Quartz's interaction with a relational database system (in this case [Postgres](https://www.postgresql.org/)) as well as with Microsoft's object database mapper [Entity Framework Core](https://docs.microsoft.com/en-us/ef/) (EF Core for short).